 Top Tips for Train Travel in Italy

-If you have planned a vacation to Italy and are searching for a reliable way to “get around” other than by car, utilizing Italy’s well developed rail network is a good option.
-Of the millions of tourists that touch down within the country’s borders every 12 months, a large proportion either can’t rent a car because they don’t have a valid license, or simply don’t want the hassle of doing so.
-While travelling by car does offer you an incomparable amount of freedom when compared to public transport, it does have its downsides too.
-For a start there’s every chance that you could get lost in a place you don’t know, which can make everything take twice as long and be very stressful.
-Then there’s the fact that fuel prices are at an all time high right now and lastly you have to be extra careful that you don’t scratch or scuff your rental car otherwise the rental company you deal with will likely charge you a small fortune for the “extensive damage” you have caused (they tend to exaggerate things!).
+If you have planned a vacation to Italy and are searching for a reliable way to “get around” other than by car, utilizing Italy’s well-developed rail network is a good option.
+Of the millions of tourists that touch down within the country’s borders every 12 months, a large proportion either can’t rent a car because they don’t have a valid license or simply don’t want the hassle of doing so.
+While traveling by car does offer you an incomparable amount of freedom when compared to public transport, it does have its downsides too.
+For a start, there’s every chance that you could get lost in a place you don’t know, which can make everything take twice as long and be very stressful.
+Then there’s the fact that fuel prices are at an all-time high right now and lastly you have to be extra careful that you don’t scratch or scuff your rental car otherwise the rental company you deal with will likely charge you a small fortune for the “extensive damage” you have caused (they tend to exaggerate things!).
 These are just some of the reasons why many tourists turn to train travel in Italy instead.

 What Do You Need to Know When Utilizing Train Travel in Italy?

 Travel trips are something the team at Road to Italy get asked about a lot every single year since it’s important to be able to get to the various sights and attractions efficiently during your trip.
 You don’t want to spend large amounts of time “in transit” while on your vacation and you certainly don’t want to overpay on transport costs leaving you with less money to spend on fun things.
 In an earlier post, we outlined some of the main types of trains that operate in Italy in addition to how to buy your tickets.
 During this article, we are going to talk a bit more about how to use train travel in Italy and provide you with some useful tips that will ensure you enjoy a safe, pleasant journey no matter where you are going.